KJB1991/slcsp/COMMENTS.md

 python -m unittest
 ```

-Python files have been formatted with `black`, and `slcsp.py` and annotated for static type checking with `mypy`.
+Python files have been formatted with `black`, and `slcsp.py` has been annotated for static type checking with `mypy`.